 3. Professional products

 Another quick and easy ways to remove bad smells from leather is to use professional cleaning products.
-Up next you have a general explanation of the most common and effective ones.

 4. Dry the leather